National Air and Space Museum

 One World Connected

-The One World Connected exhibit shows how humans have taken to the skies and stars, launched satellites, changed the way we communicate, and became a global society.
+The One World Connected exhibit shows how humans have taken to the skies and stars, launched satellites, changed the way we communicate, and become a global society.
 The exhibit features an array of satellites and tools that have opened the doors for human connection.

 The exhibit shows how we use satellite technology for things beyond communicating with people on the other side of the planet and with astronauts.
 It also shows how we use satellites to listen to music, watch television, track animals, monitor the ozone, view changes in our landscapes, and for wildlife conservation.